IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/run-builds-compiles-and-actions.md

-# Running Builds, Compiles, and Actions
+# Run Builds, Compiles, and Actions

 The build or compiles of a project are based on the `buildCommand` and `compileCommand` fields in the project's iproj.json.
 Similarly, another solution is to use an `actions.json` file to store configurations for different technologies.

-## Running a Build
+## Run a Build

 Before running a build, the project's build command must be set.
 This can be done using the **Set Build Command** action on the project.
 Here you can leverage any build tool such as `elias` in ARCAD Builder or `makei` in `ibmi-bob`.